castillomiriam/castillomiriam.github.io/_posts/2018-05-01-yall_gonna_do_a_learn_a_learn_and_another_learn_today.markdown

 ....Get it?
 Kind of?
 Re-read it if needed.
 It took me a while.

-Initially, my friend showed me how he solved this lab using conniption statements (something I don't kniow) and ternary operators (something I do know!), but in his own words: " I dont know if you want to dive down those rabbit holes just yet". (he's right).
+Initially, my friend showed me how he solved this lab using conniption statements (something I don't kniow) and ternary operators (something I do know!), but in his own words: " I dont know if you want to dive down those rabbit holes just yet" (he's right).
 Maybe once I get to that point I can come back and explain his simpler, more complex solution.
 For now, this works perfectly.
 My lab is passing and I can move forward.
 Hope you enjoyed reading this!